Today, businesses demand reliable technology more than ever, and a dependable phone system is crucial for efficient, seamless communication.

-A great hosted phone service provider will do a thorough audit of your network and bandwidth connectivity, so you know upfront what your status is before selecting a system.
+A great hosted phone service provider will thoroughly audit your network and bandwidth connectivity so you know your status upfront before selecting a system.
 You may need to bring in additional bandwidth to support your new system, and this cost should be considered when deciding to go with a hosted system.

 3. Cost Structure